tduyng/tduyng.github.io/content/blog/rust-webp-transform/index.md

 To address this issue, I explored other options and came across the [webp](https://github.com/jaredforth/webp) crate.

-This crate, built on the same foundation as the `image` crate, allows us to encode images to WebP format with `quality` control.
+This crate, built on the `libwebp-sys` and `image` crate, allows us to better encode images to WebP format with `quality` control.

 I found that by setting the `quality` parameter to the maximum value of `100`, we could consistently generate WebP images with smaller sizes than the originals.
 In fact, I could reduce the image size by up to 45%.